M-earnest/Python_for_Psychologists_Winter2022/lecture/overview.md

 The module will be graded with the final grade being the average of .

 In order to obtain your grade in this course, you will have to provide the following:
-    - `homework assignments` (20)%: There will be `10 homework assignments`.
-You have to hand in at least `8` and thus can miss two in total. and
+    - `homework assignments` (20)%: There will be `6 homework assignments`.
+You have to hand in at least `4` and thus can miss 2 in total. and
     - `Experiment script` (80% of final grade): The `interactive & reproducible publication` as outlined. or